manimino/ducks/notebooks/NOTES.md

 ## RAM use of different object ID collections

-Each index in a filtered is a dict of {key: collection of integer object IDs}.
+Each index in a hashbox is a dict of {key: collection of integer object IDs}.

 We need RAM-efficient collections of integers.
 Let's look at the options...